tmpITK/NFT-Marketplace/README.md

 My main goal here is to simply learn and practice JS, React, NextJs/NodeJs and blockhain development in general.
 I want to have a funcional NFT marketplace based on the project from Angela Yu's Web development bootcamp's NFT Marketplace practice project [1].

-I want to have different branches with different tech stacks, mainly focused on different blockhain platforms: Ethereum, Internet Protocol and Solana.
+I want to have different branches with different tech stacks, mainly focused on different blockhain platforms: Ethereum, Internet Protocol and Solana/Polkadot.

 #### Milestones: